Parsl/parsl/docs/userguide/app_caching.rst

-By default Parsl can compute sensible hashes for basic data types: str, int, float, None, as well as more some complex types: functions, and dicts and lists containing hashable types.
+By default Parsl can compute sensible hashes for basic data types: str, int, float, None, as well as more some complex types: functions, and dictionaries and lists containing hashable types.

 Attempting to cache apps invoked with other, non-hashable, data types will lead to an exception at invocation.